 300 Roy St.

 Another family pleasing hotel, The Westin Seattle, is in the center of it all.
 Whether your city exploration is retail, cultural or fun-oriented, it’s all reachable by foot.
 Every kiddo (3-12) gets a fun-filled Westin Kids Club amenity bag upon check-in, while the under 3 set get an infant amenity kit, which includes a toy as well as items to childproof your room.
 With all the activities you’ll be busy with by day, you may want to take advantage of their famous beds and in-room movies by evening.

 Stay: Traditional, deluxe, Space Needle view, grand view, and several suites are available.
 All rooms feature Heavenly Beds and Heavenly Cribs (upon request) as well as family amenities such as bottle warmers, high chairs, booster seats, potty seats and step stools (to reach the bathroom sink).
 Check online for special weekend savings.

 Good Eats: Relish Burger Bistro features a healthy kid's menu, but feel free to step outside and stroll over to one of the many excellent restaurants and coffee shops within a two-block radius.
 Psst...Top Pot Doughnuts’ Belltown location is just two blocks away!

-Walk To: Westlake Center shopping center (where the monorail will take you to Seattle Center) or explore Pacific Place, the Seattle Waterfront, Aquarium and Pike Place Market.
+Walk To: Westlake Center shopping center (where the monorail will take you to Seattle Center, MoPOP and Space Needle) or explore Pacific Place, the Seattle Waterfront, Seattle Aquarium, Seattle Great Wheel and Pike Place Market.
 The options are endless!

 Don’t Miss: The indoor pool and Jacuzzi, well-heated and with plenty of towels and benches, will let your little ones indulge in some serious wet fun.